-CRIRSCO aims to promote best practice in the international public reporting of Mineral Exploration Results, Mineral Resources and Mineral Reserves.
+CRIRSCO promotes best practice in the international public reporting of mineral Exploration Results, Mineral Resources and Mineral Reserves for investment purposes.
 CRIRSCO is an international advisory body without legal authority, relying on its constituent members to ensure regulatory and disciplinary oversight at a national level.
 Its existence recognises the truly global nature of the minerals industry and the agreed need for international consensus on reporting standards.